Optimal Linear Decay Learning Rate Schedules and Further Refinements

 \section{Abstract}

 Learning rate schedules used in practice bear little resemblance to those recommended by theory.
 We close much of this theory/practice gap, and as a consequence are able to derive new \emph{problem-adaptive} learning rate schedules.
-Our key technical contribution is a refined analysis of learning rate schedules for a wide class of optimization algorithms (including SGD).
-In contrast to most prior works that study the convergence of the average iterate, we study the last iterate, which is what most people use in practice.
-When considering only worst-case analysis, our theory predicts that the best choice is the ``linear decay'' schedule: a popular choice in practice that sets the stepsize proportionally to $1 - t/T$, where $t$ is the current iteration and $T$ is the total number of steps.
+Our main technical contribution is a refined analysis of learning rate schedules for a wide class of optimization algorithms (including SGD).
+When considering only worst-case analysis, our theory predicts that the optimal choice is the \emph{linear decay} schedule where the step-size is set proportional to $1 - t/T$, where $t$ is the current iteration and $T$ is the total number of steps.
 To go beyond this worst-case analysis, we use the observed gradient norms to derive schedules \emph{refined} for any particular task.
 These refined schedules exhibit learning rate warm-up and rapid learning rate annealing near the end of training.
 Ours is the first systematic approach to \emph{automatically} yield both of these properties.
 We perform the most comprehensive evaluation of learning rate schedules to date, evaluating across 10 diverse deep learning problems, a series of LLMs, and a suite of logistic regression problems.
-We validate that overall, the linear-decay schedule matches or outperforms all commonly used default schedules including cosine annealing, and that our schedule refinement method gives further improvements.
+We validate that overall, the linear-decay schedule outperforms all commonly used default schedules including cosine annealing.
+Our adaptive schedule refinement method gives further improvements.